rseah145/smw-term2/lesson_8/Theory.md

 <br>

-PPTP is the easiest protocol to setup, most network devices support it
+PPTP is the easiest protocol to setup, most network devices support it, however, it is not a good